 Calcium carbonate scales (in the crystalline forms Calcite or Aragonite) are common in wells with reservoirs of 140-240°C, and are primarily found where the water starts to boil in the well.
-This scaling is due to the degassing of $CO_2$ and the resulting increase in pH.
-Calcite has retrograde solubility ("reverse"), is more soluble at lower temperatures, and thus upon further flashing as the water and steam travels up the well, the calcite stops rather suddenly to form scales.
-Calcite scales are thus primarily found over a 200-300 m long section in the well above where flashing occurs (flashing= rapid conversion of water into steam), but are not found below or above that section.
-This makes the management of calcite scales easier and they can predicted be rather accurately by chemical modelling.
+This scaling is due to the degassing of CO_2 and the resulting increase in pH.
+Calcite has retrograde solubility ("reverse"), is more soluble at lower temperatures, and thus upon further flashing as the water and steam travels up the well, the calcite deposition stops rather suddenly.
+Calcite scales are thus primarily found over a 200-300 m long section in the well above where flashing occurs, but are not found below or above that section.
+This makes the management of calcite scales easier and can be predicted rather accurately by chemical modelling.
 A certain amount of super saturation needs to be achieved in order for calcite scaling to become pronounced, so there is a small "window of opportunity" in this case, as practically all geothermal water is at equilibrium (is saturated) with respect to calcite in the reservoir.
-At higher reservoir temperature the quantity of dissolved calcite in the water will be less and therefore the calcite scaling is usually not a problem in wells that produce from reservoirs with higher temperature than 260 °C. At temperatures above 300°C, especially in highly saline water, more complex minerals can form scales, mainly metal sulphides, silicates and oxides.
+At higher reservoir temperatures the quantity of dissolved calcite in the water will be less and therefore the calcite scaling is usually not a problem in wells that produce from reservoirs higher than 260 °C. At temperatures above 300°C, especially in highly saline water, more complex minerals can form scales, mainly metal sulphides, silicates and oxides.